 - Dedicated Intern Manager in Shanghai / Hong Kong

-- If selected, the Mandarin language option includes: 2 sessions per week on Tuesday and Thursday evenings from 8pm for approximately 1.5 hours each session.
+- If selected, the language option includes: 2 evening sessions per week (approximately 1.5 hours each session).
 Sessions can change depending on the class schedule.
-We try to keep students in the same class as much as possible, however students may be streamed into different classes based on their Mandarin proficiency.
+We try to keep students in the same class as much as possible, however students may be streamed into different classes based on their language proficiency.

 - CISaustralia 24/7 on-site support – Site Director